djsaikrishna/EmilyAPI/README.md

     4. `/api/paste` for Pasting
     5. `/api/scraper` for Site Scraping
     6. `/api/shorten` for Link Shorteners
+    7. `/api/multi` for all Bypassers, Generators and Scrapers combined
 3. The data should be in json format and should have two of these keys:
     1. `type` - Specify Link Bypasser/Direct-Gen Type to use
     2. `url` - Specify the link which is to be sent to Bypass/Direct-Link (This Key is not for Paste & Misc Services)